Macil/MinecraftRcon/README.md

 This plugin does not implement the native rcon protocol.
 It expects a client to make a POST request to the path "/command", and to include a POST body parameter named "command" containing the Minecraft console command to run.
+When the Rcon plugin receives a POST request, the special header "X-Anti-CSRF: 1" must be included.
+(This is a protection against CSRF attacks: if you run this plugin on your computer set to only listen localhost, and you browse the internet on your computer, then a website you visit can tell your browser to make a POST request to any address including to the Rcon plugin, but the website can't tell your browser to include arbitrary headers, so the website won't be able to trigger Rcon commands.)

 After the command is executed, all of the server's logs for a game tick are mirrored to the response so that the client gets the output from the command.